Christian Campbell: Theatre

 Campbell's theatre training began early and was extensive due to his father being an acting teacher and his mother's acting background.
 His earliest acting roles were on the stage for his father's panto productions for the Association for Scottish Traditions and Arts in Etobicoke, Ontario.
 Campbell said of his early work with his father that "Dad was always throwing Neve and me on the stage.
 The pantos are comedies, sort of fantasies-sometimes fairy tales like Jack and the Beanstalk.
 In these shows there's a lot of humor, and always a cross-dresser.
 That's part of the genre."
 His first starring role on the stage was as the role of Nick in A Thousand Clowns, which was held at his mother's dinner theatre.
 He then toured Europe in the early 1990s, acting in stage plays such as Der Ritter Von Mirakel and A Clockwork Orange at the Schaulspielhaus, Nürnberg.

 Shortly after his move to Los Angeles in 1995, Campbell co-founded the theatre company Blue Sphere Alliance.
 He began producing stage plays while working as an actor.
 Campbell made his directorial debut with Reach, a one-act play that starred Matthew Lillard and Sandra Thigpen.
 In 2000, Campbell produced his first off-Broadway play, Trust, in New York City.
 Campbell starred in Reefer Madness in 2001.

-He then joined ill-fated Rent playwright Jonathan Larson's tick... tick...
+He joined Jonathan Larson's tick... tick...
 BOOM! in 2002, in which he performed on a national tour of the United States and in London at the Menier Chocolate Factory (July – September 2005).
 Campbell went on to work on Great Expectations with Kathleen Chalfant in 2004.
+In 2009, he played Jason Dean in a workshop of Heathers: The Musical.

 In July 2015 it was announced that Campbell would lead the cast of Harold Chapin's The New Morality at the Mint Theater.